-POTENTIAL MIXED DEVELOPMENT AREA ADJOINING THE SITE
+POTENITAL MIXED DEVELOPMENT AREA ADJOINING THE SITE

 This site adjoins the southern boundary of AHR.
-It provides a potential opportunity for development to integrate with AHR as well as enhancing the town centre.
+It provides a potential opportunity for development to integrate and complement development at AHR as well as enhancing the town centre.
 Connectivity through the site will be important.